RemainNA/auraxis-bot/README.md

 ## Usage

 The bot is designed to be simple to use.
 Once added to your server with the [invite link](https://discord.com/api/oauth2/authorize?client_id=437756856774033408&permissions=1330192&scope=bot%20applications.commands), commands can be viewed with `/help`.
 In order to get the most out of the bot, please grant it the "Read Messages", "Send Messages", "Embed Links", and "Use External Emoji" permissions.
+In addition for slash commands to display emoji the @everyone role must have the "Use External Emoji" permission granted in that channel, regardless of the bot's permissions.

 If you would like to deploy your own version of the bot, it is designed to run on Heroku.
 When running locally a `.env` file is used for the environment variables, including the Discord Token, Daybreak Census API service ID, Postgres URL (optional), and Twitter API credentials (optional).
 Subscription functionality will be disabled if a database URL is not present.